 Your Questions, Answered

-Can I get in trouble for making fun of my teacher in a YouTube video?
+Can I get in trouble for making fun of someone or saying mean things about them online?

 See our response

 When will I get a response to my FOIA request?